-- (1) The maximum period for which a person may defer the commencement of a course or program is- - (a) in the case of a higher education course, two academic years; - (b) in the case of a vocational education course or program, one year. - (2) In exceptional circumstances, the University may allow a longer period of deferral.
+- (1) The maximum period for which a person may defer the commencement of a program is- - (a) in the case of a higher education program, two academic years; - (b) in the case of a vocational education program, one year. - (2) In exceptional circumstances, the University may allow a longer period of deferral.